geshan/geshan.github.com/about/index.md

 ## Day to day

-Day to day, I use mainly Javascript (Node.js) and PHP with MySQL database to translate business requirements into reliable, scalable, and resilient software.
+Day to day, I use mainly Javascript (Node.js) and PHP with MySQL database to translate business requirements into reliable, [scalable](/blog/2020/12/software-scalability/), and [resilient software](/blog/2020/12/software-resilience/) systems.

 ## Why This blog?